 The Company manages its capital structure and makes adjustments in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Company monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
 The gearing ratio in the infrastructure business is generally high.
-The net debt, interest bearing loans and borrowings, trade and other payables, less cash and cash equivalents and Other Bank Balances.
+Gearing Ratio is tabulated hereunder.